FLEETWAY TRAVEL LTD BOOKING CONDITIONS

 our reasonable control:

 We will not pay you compensation if we have to cancel or change your travel arrangements in any way because of unusual or unforeseeable circumstances beyond our control.
 These can include, for example, war, threat of war, riots, civil strife, terrorist activity, industrial disputes, natural or nuclear disaster (including volcanic eruptions), fire or adverse weather conditions, technical or mechanical problems with transport, motorway congestion or closure on the way to an airport, railway station or port, airports, railway stations or ports being closed or full, cancellation or changes of schedules by carriers (or any similar event,) postal strikes or delays, water or power disruption, or other similar events beyond our reasonable control.
+Any adverse event caused by, or related to Brexit, also constitute unforeseeable circumstances beyond our control and, therefore outside of our compensation policies.
 Advice from the Foreign Office to avoid or leave a particular country may also constitute Force Majeure.